mosesegboh/mtc/README.md

 Further due to time constraints, there are a lot of features, functionalities and practices I would have loved to have implemented which includes but not limited to;
 - Implementation of a more user friendly UI implementing some fancy UserInterface using react js, material UI, theme UIs and or vue js .
 - Since almost all functions were asynchronous, I also intended to add an indicator or prerloader for different ajax actions on the page.
-- Finish Up with the google maps Api functionality.
 - I know if I had the time to review my code, there are some implementations I would have carried out much more efficiently.
 Overall wise.
 For example,if I had more time I could have implemented the base controller for most of the reapeted responses.
 - Writing of appropriate tests such as Unit tests and integration tests utilizing tools like cypress and php unit.
 - I would also try to handle errors through a "Whoops something went wrong page, to prevent dislpaying errors on production".